rymanderson/drone_awe/README.md

 When simulating a fixed-wing drone, the current model requires input parameters for the lift-to-drag ratio (`'L/D'`) and the efficiency of the propulsive system (`'propulsiveefficiency'`).
 Ballpark estimates for small UAVs are on the order of 10 and 30%, respectively, although these values heavily depend on the specific geometries and propulsive systems of the drones.

+These parameters need to be edited for each specific fixed-wing drone in drones.py.

 #### Battery parameters

 #### `'batterytechnology'`